 If you’ve just received a cavity filling, you may want to refrain from activities, including:

-Here are some day-to-day care tips that can extend the life of your fillings:
+Here are some daily care tips that can extend the life of your fillings:

-Dental filling costs without insurance vary depending on how many fillings your need as well as the type of material used to fill the tooth.
+Dental filling costs without insurance vary depending on how many fillings you need and the type of material used to fill the tooth.

 |Country||Cost in USD|

 The average cost for a filling in the U.S. is around $200-450.
-Here, a composite filling on 1 tooth would cost you $159 and $253 if you get it done on three teeth.
+Here, a composite filling on one tooth would cost you $159 and $253 if you get it done on three teeth.

-In Mexico, the same composite filling would cost you $80 for one surface and $120 for three teeth.
+The same composite filling would cost you $80 for one surface and $120 for three teeth in Mexico.